marvelm/github-link-checker/README.md

 # github-link-checker
-Links that take forever to resolve will break the checker.
-The Stable release of Rust doesn't have support for Tcp timeouts.
+Links that take forever to resolve will break the checker because the Stable release of Rust doesn't have support for Tcp timeouts.

 Usage:
 >./github-link-checker marvelm/github-link-checker